Mysteries of the Rosary

 Living for the Kingdom

 The rosary mysteries are a gift for God’s people—a way to walk daily with the Lord, guided by Mary’s motherly care.
-Whether reflecting on the glorious mystery of the Resurrection, the luminous mystery of the Eucharist, the joy of the Annunciation, or the sorrow of the Crucifixion, each prayer draws the spirit toward heaven.
+Whether reflecting on the Glorious Mystery of the Resurrection, the Luminous Mystery of the Eucharist, the joy of the Annunciation, or the sorrow of the Crucifixion, each prayer draws the spirit toward heaven.

 Now is the time to take up your beads, open your heart, and enter these divine mysteries.
 Pray them with faith, trust in the Lord, and love for Mary.
 The grace you seek is waiting in each mystery, for the Rosary is not only a prayer—it is a meeting place with Christ Himself.